D

 What is the DMARC pct Tag?

-How the DMARC pct Tag Works
+How the DMARC pct Tag Worked

 A DMARC record example using the pct tag: